OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-Microsoft-Graph-React/README.md

 page_type: sample
 urlFragment: office-add-in-auth-graph-react
 products:
+  - office
+  - office-365
   - office-excel
   - office-powerpoint
   - office-word
-- m365
+  - ms-graph
 languages:
   - javascript
 description: Learn how to build a Microsoft Office Add-in, as a single-page application with no backend, that connects to Microsoft Graph, finds the first three workbooks stored in OneDrive for Business, fetches their filenames, and inserts the names into an Office document using Office.js.
 extensions:
   contentType: samples
   technologies:
     - Add-ins
     - Microsoft Graph
   services:
     - Excel
     - Microsoft 365
   createdDate: 5/1/2017 2:09:09 PM
 ---
 # Get OneDrive data using Microsoft Graph and msal.js in an Office Add-in